G. D. Spradlin: Acting career

 In 1964, Spradlin joined the Oklahoma Repertory Theatre.

 A notable break for Spradlin resulted from his work in television in the 1960s.
 Casting director Fred Roos had cast Spradlin in television shows such as I Spy (as the immediate superior of Pentagon spies Kelly Robinson and Alexander Scott in the episode "Tonia"), Mannix (in an uncredited role as Senator Sid Abernathy in the episode "Turn Every Stone"), and Gomer Pyle, U.S.M.C. (as visiting Colonel Driscoll in the episode "Gomer Pyle Super Chef").

-He worked with Jack Webb on the series Dragnet, playing multiple roles from a safecracker to a low-level con man.
+He worked with Jack Webb on the series Dragnet, playing multiple roles from a safecracker, a pushy conventioneer caught up in a gambling sting, and a low-level con man.
 In 1968, he appeared as a false police sergeant, Preston C. Densmore, in S10:E13, “The Phony Police Racket”.
 Spradlin portrayed Commander Maurice E. "Germany" Curts, Communications Officer, U.S. Pacific Fleet, in an uncredited role in Tora!
 Tora!
 Tora! in 1970.
 He was also in the counter-culture film Zabriskie Point (1970).

 When Roos co-produced The Godfather Part II, he recommended Spradlin for the role of Pat Geary, a corrupt U.S. senator from Nevada, and Spradlin played a senator in the 1976 TV miniseries Rich Man, Poor Man Book II.
 In 1977, he guest-starred along with Ruth Gordon and Mariette Hartley in the Columbo episode, "Try and Catch Me".
-His film credits included One on One (1977) (as an authoritarian basketball coach) and Apocalypse Now (as General Corman, the somber officer who assigns Martin Sheen's character to the search mission).
+His film credits included One on One (1977) as an authoritarian basketball coach described by Roger Ebert as "a hard-nosed ace recruiter with a heart of Drano" and Apocalypse Now as General Corman, the somber officer who assigns Martin Sheen's character to the search mission.
 He played the head football coach B.A.
 Strother in North Dallas Forty (1979), and "Carolina Military Institute" commandant General Durrell in The Lords of Discipline (1983).